 Florida State practice before their NCAA Tournament first round game.

-Now in her 16th year at FSU, Semrau, a three-time winner of the ACC Coach of the Year award, has earned a reputation as a coach that not only keeps her team in the national rankings by leading her players to victory but also one that helps foster the personal and professional growth of the student-athletes.
+Entering her 17th season as the head women's basketball coach at Florida State, Sue Semrau, a three-time winner of the ACC Coach of the Year award and Florida State's all-time leader in wins, has earned a reputation as a coach that not only keeps her team in the national rankings by leading her players to victory but also one that helps foster the personal and professional growth of the student-athletes.

 After the season was complete, star forward Jacinta Monroe was taken sixth overall in the 2010 WNBA Draft by the Washington Mystics; a draft slot that was the highest ever for an FSU women's basketball player.

-She Changed the Culture Semrau's 250 career win total with the Seminoles nearly doubles the second-most victories by an FSU coach (Marynell Meadors, 132), and her tenure has accounted for eight of FSU's 11 all-time NCAA Tournament appearances.
+Changed Culture Semrau's 273 career win total with the Seminoles nearly doubles the second-most victories by an FSU coach (Marynell Meadors, 132), and her tenure has accounted for nine of FSU's 12 all-time NCAA Tournament appearances.

 Semrau basically built the Seminoles from scratch, as she inherited a program coming off of a 5-22 record in 1996-97 and hadn't reached double figures in wins in four years.

 By her fourth year, Semrau had completely turned the program around, capturing a 19-12 record and the first NCAA Tournament appearance in a decade.
 The 2000-01 season served as the jumpstart for unprecedented success.

 FSU had only four 20-win seasons before Semrau guided the Noles to six 20-win seasons over a seven-year stretch beginning in 2004-05.